IvanShestachenko/Process-Management/README.md

 </tr>
 </table>

+> [!NOTE]
-> ***Note***: *This project is an abstract business case created for academic purposes.
+> *This project is an abstract business case created for academic purposes.
 While it was designed for maximum realism for a university course, it remains an educational model.
 For a deep dive into the data, analysis, and findings, please refer to the Final-Report.pdf repository file.*
 ---

 ## Final Report Contents